wormple12/Cupcake/README.md

 http://142.93.41.176:8080/Cupcake/

-You can host the website yourself by executing the program in your Java IDE, defining and locating the target .war folder and finally deploying it on your server.
+You can host the website yourself by defining and locating the target .war folder, executing the program in your Java IDE and  deploying it onto your server.
 This is, however, very simplified and you should refer to other sites for more detailed information regarding deployment of .war files if you run into issues.
 You need to install the following:

 * [Maven](https://maven.apache.org/) - Dependencies.
 Necessary.
 * [Tomcat](https://tomcat.apache.org/) - Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies